 ReBoot Succeeds Where Others Fail

 ReBoot was created to see the whole person; mind, body and spirit and the complete family dynamic.
-Statistically speaking, current programs do very little to help our children actually overcome addiction as they focus mostly on the mind with cognitive therapies.
-Most struggling youth remain largely incapable of healing family relationships and moving forward in healthy ways because they still suffer from the physical ties and emotional issues that feed addictive behaviors by only being distracted for a time and learning basic coping skills.
+Statistically speaking, current programs do very little to help people actually overcome addiction as they typically focus mostly on the mind with cognitive therapies.
+Most struggling persons remain largely incapable of healing family relationships and moving forward in healthy ways because they still suffer from the neural damage, physical ties and emotional issues that feed addictive behaviors by only being distracted for a time and learning basic coping skills.

-By focusing on the body as the lever to open the mind and access their actual emotions, the ReBoot protocols an get to the true underlying issues, bypassing a child’s ability to manipulate their caregivers with falsehoods.
-Basically, we get them so focused physically and mentally with the right blend of proven therapies, they rarely have enough cognitive resistance to lie and manipulate.
-This process is experienced with key members of their family so the youth at ReBoot get a chance at a positive relationship with healthy communication and a deeper connection with parents and siblings.
+By focusing on the body as the lever to open the mind, heal the brain and access their actual emotions, the ReBoot protocols can get to the true underlying issues, bypassing a person’s ability to manipulate their caregivers with cognitive falsehoods.
+Basically, we get them so focused physically and mentally with the right blend of proven modalities, they rarely have enough cognitive resistance to lie and manipulate.
+This process is experienced with key members of their family so clients at ReBoot get a chance at a positive relationship with healthy communication and a deeper connection with spouses, parents and siblings.

 In addition, we use patented, scientifically proven methods to see the damaged areas and heal the seat of the addiction, the brain.
 Now behaviors can be addressed and directed in a positive way without the physiological components of addiction.